Dimonka2/flatform/README.md

 ## Features

-- **Separate control rendering from styles.** Write only an interface definition and the styling will be applied based on selected templates.
+- **Separate control rendering from control styling.** Write only an interface definition and the styling will be applied based on selected templates.

 - **Possibility to switch styles via config.** It is possible to declare several styles and switch between them.
 Option to switch styles at runtime is coming soon.